knetikcloud/knetikcloud-java-client/docs/RuleEngineActionsApi.md

 <a name="getBREActions"></a>
 # **getBREActions**
-> List&lt;ActionResource&gt; getBREActions(filterCategory, filterName, filterTags, filterSearch)
+> PageResourceActionResource getBREActions(filterCategory, filterName, filterTags, filterSearch, size, page)

 Get a list of available actions